elvis808/Diabetes-Predictor/README.md

 # Diabetes-Predictor

-Machine Learning and Artificial Intelligence was used in this project.
+Python, Jupyter notebook, pandas, keras, and scikit-learn was used in this project.